How To Make The Best Macintosh Apple Pie Recipe

 What Makes This Apple Pie Recipe From Scratch The Best?

-- Layers upon layers of tender, but not mushy sweetened and perfectly spiced apples tucked into a flaky crust.
+- This is a really good apple pie because there are layers upon layers of tender, but not mushy sweetened and perfectly spiced apples tucked into a flaky crust.

-- The perfect crust.
+- The perfect crust (this is my favorite recipe).
 Using Crisco ensure flakiness plus baking the pie on a hot baking sheet guarantees a crisp bottom.

 - Starting out in a hot oven crisps the outside of the crust immediately giving it no opportunity to get soggy.

-- It’s dairy-free!
+- Just like my nutty apple bread, it’s dairy-free!
 Which is a bonus when you are serving different dietary needs around the holidays.

 Apple Pie FAQ’s

 Can I use butter instead of shortening?
-Yes, there is a flavor advantage to using butter but I believe the texture from using Crisco in the finished pie crust overrides the flavor of butter.
-If you want to use butter (or even 1/2 and 1/2) its fine.
+Yes, there is a flavor advantage to using butter but I believe the texture from using Crisco in the finished pie crust makes the best pie (I even use it to make the pie dough for my chicken pot pie) and overrides the flavor of butter.
+If you want to use butter (or even 1/2 and 1/2) it’s fine.
 Make sure to use a cup of fat total.

 Why is my crust tough?
 You overworked the dough.
 The more you handle the dough the tougher it will be.
 Try your best to knead it as little as possible and make sure the fat is cold and the dough is cold before rolling it out.